 IT Track Program Manager

-Carolyn Kuzuhara works with and supports the information technology (IT) track rotation employees, so that they can succeed and get the most out of the program.
+Carolyn Wilson works with and supports the information technology (IT) track rotation employees, so that they can succeed and get the most out of the program.
 Carolyn also works collaboratively with IT managers across campus to help create cohort assignments and ensure managers and cohorts are both benefiting from the program.
 Carolyn’s experience with IT recruitments and knowledge of the IT job market helps her provide tailored guidance and support for the rotators.